RMSchrader1994/Project1_Final/README.md

 ## Git Commits
 Previously I did have a full line of commits for this project, but I ran into a problem of my master branch in Github so I had to clone my project in Cloud9.
 My full history of commits can be seen [HERE](https://github.com/RMSchrader1994/project1)

+## Planning
+All wireframes and planning documents can be found in the stream1Project folder here in the repository.
+The comments page was replaced by the quiz page.